 Pursuant to Ukrainian law, land lease agreements must contain several mandatory terms.
 The absence of only one of the essential terms of lease of land could serve as a basis for declaring the land lease agreement null and void.
 There is an established court practice invalidating lease agreements lacking essential terms or having defective essential terms as provided by the applicable legislation.
-However, we are also aware of judgments regarding the claims based on the argument of absence of essential lease term(s) which found lease agreements valid.
+However, we are also aware of www.DLF.ua judgments regarding the claims based on the argument of absence of essential lease term(s) which found lease agreements valid.

-Related article: Legal due diligence of Ukrainian agricultural assets www.DLF.ua \ only three mandatory terms remained.
+We note that until February 2015 the agreement on lease of land had to contain eleven mandatory terms and five additions.
+Following respective amendments, only three mandatory terms remained.
 However, despite these changes in legislation, the Model Land Lease Agreement approved by the Cabinet of Ministers of Ukraine still contains the old extended list of essential terms.
 Therefore, until the Model Land Lease Agreement is amended in line with current legislation, we recommend specifying all essential terms, as provided in the Model Land Lease Agreement, as failure to include them might result in the invalidation of the agreement.